alixaxel/lambdafs/README.md

 It allows us to get the best compression ratio and fast decompression times (at the expense of a slow compression).

-This package ships with a stripped-down version of `iltorb` (compatible with AWS Lambda) as a bundled dependency.

 ## License

 MIT